moonthought/moonthought.github.io/content/posts/true-readability-doesnt-exist-and-youll-feel-when-it-really-is.md

 You may often hear the question: «Can you define readability?
 No, no, not just readability, but code readability, that's quite different ya know.»

-Indeed, readability is by definition divided into the polygraphic performance of the text and the linguistic features of the textual material.
+Indeed, readability is by definition divided into the polygraphic performance and the linguistic features of text.
 But we're not here to evaluate the contribution of font or ligatures to code readability, right?

 What *would* really interest us is the linguistic aspect of the code:
 * namings;